kramskb1/Belly-Button-Dioversity-Plot.ly/README.md

 	I built an interactive dashboard to explore the Belly Button Biodiversity dataset.
+I populated a dropdown menu with all of the sample IDs.
+I defined the optionChanged() function in my javascript.
+I created a horizontal bar chart with a dropdown menu to display the top 10 OTUs found in a certain individual.
+	I used sample_values as the values for the bar chart.
+I used otu_ids as the labels for the bar chart.
+I used out_labels as the hovertext for the chart.
+A bubble chart was created that displays each sample.
+I used out_ids for the x values.
+I used sample_values for the y values.
+I used sample_values for the marker size.